 They had been engaged for three years because every time they started planning the wedding they would find out they were having a baby!
 However the pandemic made them realise there is no time like the present and as they had been waiting for so long they just decided to go for it!
-They then planned the wedding in just eight weeks.
+They then planned the wedding in just eight weeks all by themselves.

 “Our main inspiration was to have a very relaxed wedding so we had a small 50s style ceremony with our family”, Liana began.
 “As a vintage hair stylist and make-up artist I’ve worked on so many weddings and one thing I’ve always taken away is that the energy and excitement is always the same and it’s always beautiful.
 It doesn’t matter if it’s a backyard wedding, a big fancy wedding, the bride and groom are sticking to old school values or they have gone completely the opposite way and everything is completely unique!
 I just wanted our day to be about us and finally completing our family.”

 One of their most unique and fun elements was that they did a naked photoshoot for their engagement (re-enacting Nick Offerman and Megan Mullally) which they then put onto magnets to give yo their guests as favours!
 “We are obsessed with them and their quirkiness.
 It was so much fun and completely us.
 Our families think we are crazy so we decided to have our photo printed onto magnets for them all to take home on the day of the wedding!”

 “Not everything needs to come from a wedding or bridal shop”, Liana advises.
 Her dress was a prom dress from The Pretty Dress Company and only cost $355 (AUD) and her bridesmaids wore dresses from a department store.
 Angie’s Cake Emporium made the cake and the dried flowers were from Artisan Dried Blooms.